Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Numerical Methods

 \subsubsection{Initial Conditions}

 We generate our initial conditions (ICs) using { MakeCloud}\footnote{\url{https://github.com/mikegrudic/MakeCloud}}, identical to \citetalias{guszejnov_starforge_jets}.
 Unless otherwise specified our runs utilize \emph{\myquote{Sphere} ICs}, meaning that we initialize a spherical cloud (radius $R_\mathrm{cloud}$ and mass $M_\mathrm{0}$) with uniform density, surrounded by diffuse gas with a density contrast of 1000.
 The cloud is placed at the center of a periodic $10 R_\mathrm{cloud}$ box.
-The initial velocity field is a Gaussian random field with power spectrum $E_k\propto k^{-2}$ \citep{ostriker_2001_mhd}, scaled to the value prescribed by $\alpha_{\rm turb}$.
+The initial velocity field is a Gaussian random field with power spectrum $E_k\propto k^{-2}$ \citep{ostriker_2001_mhd}, scaled to the value prescribed by $\alphaturb$.
 The initial clouds have a uniform $B_z$ magnetic field whose strength is set by the parameter $\mu$.
 There is no external driving in these simulations.
-Note that in simulations both with and without explicitly evolved radiation (\myquote{ApproxRad} and \myquote{RHD} respectively) the gas is initialized at $T=10\,\kelvin$, but the gas-dust mixture quickly reaches equilibrium with the ISRF, for which we assume solar neighborhood conditions.
+Although the gas is initialized at $T=10\,\kelvin$, but the gas-dust mixture quickly reaches equilibrium with the ISRF, for which we assume solar neighborhood conditions.
 Also, the gas is initially fully atomic and reaches an equilibrium molecular fraction by the time star formation begins (note that in \textit{Box} runs the equilibrium is reached during the \myquote{stirring} phase).